-Born Hiram Ulysses Grant at Point Pleasant, Ohio on April 27, 1822, Ulysses was the oldest of six children born to Jesse and Hannah Simpson Grant.
+Born Hiram Ulysses Grant at Point Pleasant, Ohio, on April 27, 1822, Ulysses was the oldest of six children born to Jesse and Hannah Simpson Grant.

 At the age of 17, Grant entered the United States Military Academy at West Point, New York, graduating in 1842.
-It was then that his name was changed to “Ulysses S. Grant,” when the member of Congress who appointed him to a cadetship at West Point, by accident, changed the name to U. S. Grant.
+It was then that his name was changed to “Ulysses S. Grant,” when the Congress member who appointed him to a cadetship at West Point, by accident, changed the name to U. S. Grant.

-At West Point he was said to be a “plain, common-sense, straightforward youth, shunning notoriety, and taking to his military duties in a very business-like manner.
+At West Point, he was said to be a “plain, common-sense, straightforward youth, shunning notoriety, and taking to his military duties in a very business-like manner.
 He graduated in 1843, receiving an education that fitted him for his work in life.

 He resigned from the army on July 31, 1854, and retired to a farm near St. Louis, Missouri.
 He then worked as a farmer, a real estate agent, and a bill collector before moving to Galena, Illinois.
 There, he worked for his father and brother in a leather shop.

 Grant fought the great Battle of Shiloh, Tennessee on April 7, 1862, and in a two days’ fight, routed the enemy.
-On September 19, 1862, he fought and won the Battle of Iuka, Mississippi and then besieged Vicksburg, Mississippi.
+On September 19, 1862, he fought and won the Battle of Iuka, Mississippi, and then besieged Vicksburg, Mississippi.
 This stronghold of the Confederacy surrendered to him on July 4, 1863.
-In November of the same year, he won a victory at Chattanooga, Tennessee over General Braxton Bragg.
+In November of the same year, he won a victory at Chattanooga, Tennessee, over General Braxton Bragg.

 Grant’s success and war-hero status propelled him to the White House in 1868 when he was elected as the 18th president.
 However, his two terms were some of the rockiest in American History.
 As a soldier, Grant had been superb; as a statesman, he did not fare nearly as well.

 In his treatment of the South, for example, Grant was changed by his radical Republican associates.
-In a visit to the Southern states, a few months after the close of the war, he wrote, that “the mass of thinking men of the South accepted in good faith” the outcome of the struggle.
-Yet, as Act, and constantly furnished troops to keep the carpetbag and scalawag officials in power in the South, in order to provide Republican votes for congressmen and presidential electors.
+In a visit to the Southern states, a few months after the close of the war, he wrote that “the mass of thinking men of the South accepted in good faith” the outcome of the struggle.
+Yet, as Act, and constantly furnished troops to keep the carpetbag and scalawag officials in power in the South, to provide Republican votes for congressmen and presidential electors.

-Had the reform party shown the same wisdom in the choice of a candidate and the management of their campaign as they did in the making of their platform, they might have defeated Grant in 1872.
+Had the reform party shown the same wisdom in choosing a candidate and the management of their campaign as they did in the making of their platform, they might have defeated Grant in 1872.
 However, they chose Horace Greeley, editor of the New York Tribune, who was known as an irritable man, who had no qualifications for the office of President, and whose only real point of agreement with the reformers was a desire to see the Southern states delivered from the radical Reconstruction governments.
 In the meantime, Grant remained popular with the people and defeated Greeley easily.

-About the Article: Parts of the foregoing text were excerpted from the book An American History by David Saville Muzzey, published in 1911 and Military Heroes of the United States from Lexington to Santiago by Hartwell James published in 1899.
-However, the text, as it appears here, is far from verbatim, as the information has been heavily edited, truncated, and additional information added.
+About the Article: Parts of the foregoing text were excerpted from the book An American History by David Saville Muzzey, published in 1911, and Military Heroes of the United States from Lexington to Santiago by Hartwell James published in 1899.
+However, as it appears here, the text is far from verbatim, as the information has been heavily edited, truncated, and additional information added.